mokeyish/ngx-property-grid/README.md

     order?: number; // The display order.
-    group?: string; //  The group this property belongs to hidden?: boolean; // Whether this property should be hidden in the grid, default is false (can be omitted). initState?: string; // - hidden/visible.
+    group?: string; //  The group this property belongs to hidden?: boolean; // Whether this property should be hidden in the grid, default is false (can be omitted). initState?: 'hidden' | 'visible'; // - hidden/visible.
 If hidden then subItems should init by hidden state. default is hidden type?: 'color' | 'date' | 'checkbox' | 'text' | 'options' | string | Type<ControlValueAccessor | ICustomDynamicComponent<any>>;
     // options: boolean number options label color,
     // or an custom component should be implement ControlValueAccessor or ICustomDynamicComponent<any>